 Could I ever be as compassionate towards anyone as she is towards me?
 I hurt with the yearning and yet the impossibility of it.

 ‘But how do you manage it?’
 I cry, perturbed, exasperated, and mildly overwhelmed.
 ‘How do you manage to sit with someone else’s pain and not be overwhelmed by it?
-How do you manage to not run away?’
+How do you manage not to run away?’

 She smiles and wraps her fingers together.
 ‘I don’t always.
 Sometimes it is hard to bear.
 But this is the issue of empathic distress.
 Compassion is a skill.
 We modulate it, so that we don’t feel so much empathy for another person that we become overwhelmed by their suffering.
-We have to be able to connect with it deeply, whilst also remaining deeply centered within ourselves.
+We have to be able to connect with it deeply, whilst also remaining deeply centred within ourselves.
 So we never forget that this is the other person’s pain, not ours.
 If I feel myself getting overwhelmed, I remind myself to breathe, and I’ll turn my focus away, just for a few moments, onto my diaphragm, and I’ll notice my chest expanding with the in-breath, and sinking with the out-breath.
 Just for a few moments.
 I modulate the pain, by shifting my focus.
 Then I can turn back to the client again and be fully present to them and to their pain again.’

 I’m struck by what she’s saying like it’s a thunderclap of new insight into how other people manage their feelings.
 It has never occurred to me before, that a simple technique, or skill like this, could help to manage emotion.
-And it has never occurred to me either that she is feeling my pain while I’m talking, and that sometimes it overwhelms her.
+And it has never occurred to me, either, that she is feeling my pain while I’m talking, and that sometimes it overwhelms her.
 Or that she has a strategy for managing it.
 I thought she was just born this way.
-She’s too clever, I think, and of course then rebound into, I’m so useless, by comparison.
+She’s too clever, I think, and of course then rebound into I’m so useless by comparison.